Banking in other countries

 They can create money out of nothing, and they use your money to do so.

-If banks go bankrupt (as they have done in the past, and will certainly do so again), the government will bail them out, but your funds will most likely be lost.
+If banks go bankrupt, the government will bail them out, but your funds will most likely be lost.

 Now, of course this depends on the country, and for example banks in Switzerland are usually better than a bank in the US or in France, but the same principles apply.